mkoehnenlmu/mlops_project_23/reports/README.md

 Our code coverage stands at 76%, indicating that our unit tests cover a substantial portion of our codebase.
 Main misses in the code coverage concern the training of the model which is hard to reflect due to long runtimes and a encapsulation in hyperparamter tuning, while the best covered part is inference which matches the focus of our tests descibred above.
 While a high code coverage percentage is an encouraging sign, it doesn't guarantee that the code is entirely error-free.
 Code coverage primarily measures which parts of the code have been executed during testing, but it doesn't assess the quality of the tests themselves.

-Even with near 100% code coverage, we cannot ensure error free code because it's possible that certain edge cases or complex scenarios may not be adequately tested.
+Even with a good code coverage, we cannot ensure error free code because it's possible that certain edge cases or complex scenarios may not be adequately tested.
 Additionally, the quality of the tests matters; poorly designed or insufficient tests may not catch all potential issues.

 Therefore, while high code coverage is essential, it should be complemented with thorough testing strategies, code reviews, and other quality assurance measures to enhance confidence in the code's reliability and correctness.